You can apply for a Student visa to study in the UK if you’re 16 or over and you:

 This visa has replaced the Tier 4 (General) student visa.

-If you’re coming to the UK from 1 January 2021, you’ll need to apply for a visa to study in the UK.
+Otherwise you need a visa to study in the UK.

 When to apply

 When you can apply depends on whether you’re applying from inside or outside the UK.